-Somerville is home to strong networks of engaged residents and public officials who advocate for increased access to transportation, including groups such as the Somerville Transportation Equity Partnership (STEP) and the Somerville Bicycle Advisory Committee (SBAC).
+Somerville is home to strong networks of engaged residents and public officials who advocate for increased access to transportation, including groups such as the Somerville In the SomerVision 2040 process, the Transportation and Infrastructure topic chapter scope was: streets and roads, public transit, sidewalks, stormwater management, bike infrastructure, pedestrian experience, parking, accessibility.
+The topic chapters ended up getting split into two and renamed to better reflect the depth of the topics.
+Transportation Equity Partnership (STEP) and the Somerville Bicycle Advisory Committee (SBAC).
 Somerville residents are also vocal outside of organized groups in calls for increased transportation equity and access.
 Based on the 2017 U.S. Census American Community Survey, more than half of Somerville residents use sustainable modes of transportation to travel for work.
-Based on data collected
+Based on data collected by the City and its partners (including this Committee in SomerSuppers and other efforts) Somerville residents express a strong desire for safe, convenient access to sustainable transportation options for the majority of their trips.
+Residents want reliable public transportation access, safe bicycle lanes, and freedom of movement within the city with decreased congestion.
+This support encourages the City to make necessary investments in mobility planning and infrastructure.